haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/authentication/gs-authentication-session.md

 The Magento {% glossarytooltip 377dc0a3-b8a7-4dfa-808e-2de37e4c0029 %}web API{% endglossarytooltip %} framework enables guest users to access resources that are configured with `anonymous` permission.
 Any user that the framework cannot authenticate through existing authentication mechanisms is considered a guest user.
 </div>

-For example, if a customer is logged in to the Magento storefront and the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} invokes the `self` API, details for the logged-in customer are fetched:
+例如， if a customer is logged in to the Magento storefront and the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} invokes the `self` API, details for the logged-in customer are fetched:

 `GET /rest/V1/customers/me`